RodrigoRafaelSantos7/RodrigoRafaelSantos7/README.md

 **`Digital Craftsman | Computer Science Student | Software Engineer`**

  I’m Rodrigo, a software engineer and entrepreneur based in Lisbon.
-I’m the founder of Quantum, where we develop innovative webapplications that empower individuals online presence on their own terms.
+I’m the founder of Quantum, where we develop innovative web applications that empower individuals online presence on their own terms.
 I’m also a computer science student at the [Universidade Nova de Lisboa](https://www.unl.pt/en).

 ---